 There is a website specifically for students who have an increased risk for severe illness as defined by the Centers for Disease Control.
 Students and families with questions and concerns about returning to campus should visit this site as soon as they are able to understand how to receive additional consideration and support.
 Students need to submit a form as soon as they are able so colleges can assess the need for online sections of in-person courses.
-Advisers will work with students to help with course selection.
+Advisors will work with students to help with course selection.

 ISU is designing the fall semester in an attempt to support and facilitate the continued academic progress of all students, whether they choose to return to campus or are more comfortable with online options.
-Students should reach out to their academic adviser to explore options.
+Students should reach out to their academic advisor to explore options.

 Students in isolation and quarantine should not attend class and follow instructions provided by Iowa State’s public health team.
 Instructors understand some students may miss multiple classes because of quarantine or isolation.
 Students should contact their instructors to make arrangements to complete assignments and exams.

 The CDC recommends wearing face coverings as a mitigation practice.
 Requiring a face covering helps minimize exposure to infection and mitigates the spread of the illness.
 This helps protect the health of students, faculty and staff – and the entire Ames community.
 Wearing a face covering helps protect those around you and their face coverings help protect you.
 Please review ISU's complete face covering policy.

 ISU Extension and Outreach offices, which are located in every Iowa county, and have high-speed internet for rural connectivity.
 Some ISU Extension and Outreach offices are operating at reduced hours or students may be able to access a wifi signal from outside the building.
 Students are encouraged to call the extension office, check their website or check signage on the office door about hours and wifi access.
 Students beyond Iowa’s borders may wish to contact their state’s Extension program for similar access.